-If you are eligible and would like to buy your home under Right to Buy, you will need to complete an application form found on the Gov.uk website:
+If you are eligible to buy your home under the Right to Buy scheme, you will need to complete and send us an application form.

-Alternatively, you can get an information pack and form by contacting the home ownership team on 0344 980 3333.
+Alternatively, you can download an application form on Gov.uk or request a form from the home ownership team on 0344 980 3333.

 Home ownership team